tiagomanunes/mdfindings2reptor/README.md

 - Maintains your formatting, line breaks, special characters... probably.
 Always check the outcome on SysReptor.
 - Warns you about unexpected things like duplicated, empty or missing sections.
 If using `--strict` mode, those warnings will become errors.
 - Ignores any other content in your markdown files, so you can still use these files for anything else that supports your findings.
+- If your report template is different, you can try using the `--custom-fields` flag to parse headings you've manually marked with a `*`.
 - No data loss should be possible: it only reads your markdown files, and SysReptor (seemingly, at the time of writing) creates new findings when pushing (as opposed to overwriting any existing ones).
 At worst, you'll have a bunch of findings to delete in your SysReptor project.
 It is recommended to test the push on a separate testing project, and to point `reptor` to your final project when you're happy with the results.

 ## Instructions